Edit

 Disable SSL redirect

-By default the controller redirects (308) to HTTPS if TLS is enabled for an ingress.
-To disable this feature for specific ingress resources, use the annotation:
+The controller redirects (308) to HTTPS if TLS is enabled for an ingress by default.
+To disable this feature for specific ingress resources, use the following annotation:

 nginx.ingress.kubernetes.io/ssl-redirect: "false"